If you’re trying to build build muscle on a vegetarian diet, I’m sure you’ve asked yourself “how can I get enough

 The only downside is you’ll have to eat loads!
 I’d love to see you munch two bunches of broccoli a day for 18g of protein.
 Difficult task.

-As vegetarians these are pretty much the options we have, when we’re looking for protein.
-As you can see many sources can have drawbacks, if you overdo them.
-Admittedly, some of them are less confirmed than others.
+As vegetarians these are most of the options we have, when we’re looking for protein.
+As you can see many of the sources are best in moderation.

-Either way, this is reason enough for me to put the first priority of our vegetarian high protein meal plan on a balance.
+This is reason enough for me to put the first priority of our vegetarian high protein meal plan on balance.
 If you focus first on adding as much protein as possible it is likely to result in an unbalanced diet, which might lead to health problems.

 3. How much protein do vegetarians actually need?

 The RDA (recommended daily allowance) is at 0.36g of protein per pound of body weight (0.8g per kg).
 By percentage that would be roughly 10% of your daily caloric income.
 Note that is the minimum requirement for a non-active sedentary person to not get sick.
 That means a full-on couch potato would just get by on that daily intake.

 The amount of protein you need a day depends on your goals.
 But in general, if you want to build muscle you need more protein than if you just want to maintain your weight.
-A higher protein intake is also likely to be beneficial for weight loss.
-Although the guys from Harvard aren’t as sure as some others about the impact in this article about how much protein you need each day.
+A higher protein intake is also likely to be beneficial for weight loss because it improves satiety – meaning you won’t feel like you need to eat as much.